GUI for Redis-Compatible Servers on iPhone

 • TLS / mTLS: connect to servers that require encrypted transport, including mutual TLS with client certificates for environments that enforce it.

-For extra safety, the PROD classifier automatically detects hostnames that match production patterns (configurable).
-Any write or delete operation on a flagged connection requires an explicit confirmation step, which makes accidental data loss significantly harder on a touch screen where fat-finger errors are a real risk.
+For extra safety, the PROD classifier detects hostnames that match production patterns (configurable).
+Any write or delete operation on a flagged connection requires an explicit confirmation step, which is what catches a fat-finger tap on a touch screen.

 Pricing and availability

-CacheDeck is a one-time purchase of $14.99, no subscription, no monthly fee, no feature tiers.
+CacheDeck is free to download, with a one-time $19.99 Pro unlock, no subscription, no monthly fee, no feature tiers.
 Pay once and use it on all your personal iPhone devices.
 The app requires iOS 17 or later.

 More from CacheDeck